Fleetwood Mac: 2014–present: Buckingham's departure and the death of Christine McVie

 Founding member Peter Green died on 25 July 2020 at the age of 73.

 In October 2020, Rumours again entered the Billboard top 10.
-The album received 30.6 million streams on streaming platforms the week of 15 October, in part due to a viral video featuring the song "Dreams".
+The album received 30.6 million streams on streaming platforms the week of 15 October, which was in part due to a viral video featuring the song "Dreams".

 On 30 November 2022, Christine McVie died at the age of 79.
-In February 2023, when asked about any further activity from the band, Fleetwood replied, "I think right now, I truly think the line in the sand has been drawn with the loss of Chris.
-I'd say we're done, but then we've all said that before.
-It's sort of unthinkable right now."
-He went on to say that the other surviving members have kept themselves busy with musical pursuits outside the band, and that he intends to do the same.
+In February 2023, when asked about further activity from the band, Fleetwood expressed his belief that the band was "done" and said the other surviving members were keeping themselves busy with other musical pursuits.
+In an October 2023 interview, Nicks stated that she saw no reason to continue the band after McVie's death, which she reiterated in interviews with Mojo and Rolling Stone the following year.
+In an interview with Mojo in September 2024, Fleetwood stated that he was open to re-assembling the band.